top of page

 IPA:

-To harbor a belief or have a strong inclination that someone or something is involved in wrongdoing, is guilty of a particular action, or is connected to an event or situation under investigation.
+Suspect means to harbor a belief or have a strong inclination that someone or something is involved in wrongdoing, is guilty of a particular action, or is connected to an event or situation under investigation.

 "I suspect that my neighbor is secretly feeding stray cats."

-Detailed meaning of suspect
+Detailed Meaning of Suspect

 When one suspects something or someone, it implies a degree of doubt, skepticism, or mistrust.
 It involves forming a subjective judgment or hypothesis based on available evidence, intuition, or external cues.
 To suspect often involves questioning, scrutinizing, or expressing a sense of uncertainty about the truth or validity of a person's actions, motives, or claims.
 It can lead to an investigation, further probing, or gathering additional evidence to either confirm or refute the suspicion.
 Suspecting is a fundamental cognitive process that plays a crucial role in discerning potential threats, identifying wrongdoing, and preserving personal or collective security.